 Getting out of your comfort zone is part of the experience

 Getting out of your comfort zone is really part of the Flash Pack experience – I think Jessie felt that benefit the most on the Turkey trip.
-She told me that the whole adventure – meeting awesome people and having these bucket-list experiences – had fuelled her; it was just what she needed.
+She told me the whole adventure – meeting awesome people and having these bucket-list experiences – had fueled her; it was just what she needed.

 I think the sunrise hot-air balloon ride over Göreme was the peak of that feeling.
 The weather was perfect and everyone was so excited.
 Jessie and I were in a section of the basket together and you could see the pure joy on her face.
 It was an intimate moment that was so real and genuine.

 We met one of the best potters in Turkey.
 He looked like Einstein

 Interacting with locals was also a highlight.
 Like meeting Galip Korukcu – one of the greatest potters in Turkey.
 He gave us a demonstration of how he makes his pots and it was so cool to watch him at work at the wheel.